Safer vehicles

 Buying your first car

-So you've been working hard to save money for your first car, with so many cars on the market, how can you be sure you are getting the best car for your budget?
+You've been working hard to save money for your first car.
+But with so many cars on the market, how can you be sure you are getting the best car for your budget?

-If your budget will only extend to a used car that doesn't hold an ANCAP safety rating, check out the Used Car Safety Ratings (link to previous tab to see how safe it is, and choose a 'Safe Pick' car.
+If your budget will only extend to a used car that doesn't have an ANCAP safety rating, check out the Used Car Safety Ratings.

 Budgeting for your car

 Owning a car isn't just about finding and buying a good deal.
-Don't forget that cars have ongoing costs so make sure you budget for fuel, maintenance, repairs, registration and insurance.
+Don't forget that cars have ongoing costs.
+Make sure you budget for fuel, maintenance, repairs, registration and insurance.

 Financing your car

 Since the invention of the first motor vehicle, better designs and new technologies have influenced the safety, comfort and efficiency of personal travel.
-From car horns (1908) and rear view mirrors (1911) to windscreen washers (1933) and seat belts (1967), hundreds of innovations have significantly changed the safety of driving.
+Hundreds of innovations have significantly changed the safety of driving.
+These include everything from car horns (1908) and rearview mirrors (1911) to windscreen washers (1933) and seat belts (1967).

 Safety features to look for